 Q: How are the registration fees determined?

 A: Each year the Executive Committee meets to budget for the upcoming year while considering the projected registration numbers, CPYL park maintenance and upkeep, number of games played in a season, umpire fees, and park improvement needs.
 Since CPYL is run by a group of volunteers (board members, committee members, field directors, etc.), we have managed to keep registration fees as low as possible year over year; however, each year fees are reviewed and set as determined necessary by the Executive Committee to meet our financial budgets.
-As a reminder, the registration fees paid provide the funds for uniforms (cap/visor and shirt), 10-12 games in the Spring, 8 games in the Fall, the end of season playoffs, trophies, as well as all of the league expenses as they are incurred.
+As a reminder, the registration fees paid provide the funds for uniforms (cap/visor and shirt), 10-12 games in the Spring, 8 games in the Fall (target, weather permitting), the end of season playoffs, trophies, as well as all of the league expenses as they are incurred.
 CPYL is not subsidized by any other organization/public entity and incurs significant costs throughout the year such as utilities and park and facilities maintenance.
 We are a 501(c)(3) non-profit organization, and all registration, sponsorship, fundraising, and donation dollars go back into the organization.

 Q: Is there a 4U T-Ball division in the Fall?

 A: Yes, we have currently opened 4U to the Fall season, as long as we have enough players and coaches to put together teams.